Odden69/Odden69/README.md

 So, quite busy splitting my time between work, studies and family, and my two major hobbies, horse back riding and dog training.

 I am quite proud of my Tech journey so far.
 If you like, please have a look at the repos below.
-The first three are my portfolio projects in the Code Institute programme.
+The first four are my portfolio projects in the Code Institute programme.
 The last three are from the three hackathons I've joined so far.

 There will be more of both of them!